-Understanding Announcements: Snow Schedule:
+Understanding Announcements:

-Classes begin at 10 a.m.
-Employees report at 9:30 a.m.
+Snow Schedule: Online classes will be held as normal with no schedule changes.
+In-person classes begin at 10 a.m.
+Employees report at 9:30 a.m. if working on campus.
+Employees teleworking will work as scheduled.